robaho/httpserver/README.md

 Additionally, the code still has a lot of async - e.g. using SSLEngine to provide SSL support - which makes it more difficult to understand and enhance.

-The streams based processing that a thread per connection allows simplifies the code substantially.
+The streams based processing offered by a thread per connection design implifies the code substantially.

 ## testing